felixludos/omni-fig/README.rst

     │   └── debug.yaml - config to be automatically used in debug mode
     │
     ├── src/ - any python source files
-    │   ├── __init__.py
+    │   ├── __init__.py - python file to be called to load project as a package into omnifig.projects │   ├── script1.py - any additional source files
     │   └── ...
     │
     ├── .fig.yml - project info file
-    ├── startup.py - python file to be called to load project (must be specified in project info file) ├── script1.py - any additional source files (usually executable) └── ...
+    ├── startup.py -
+    └── ...

 For the example above, ``.fig.yml`` should contain something like: